TomHarrop/asw-gbs-genome-paper/md/results.md

 Although we did not detect variation associated with presence of a parasitoid, parasitism rates vary across sites in NZ [@tomasettoIntensifiedAgricultureFavors2017].
 To investigate the genetic differentiation between regions, we grouped individuals that were collected from North and South of the Main Divide (Figure 1).
+Regional genetic differences could be related to selection acting on different loci North and South of the Main Divide and/or genetic drift acting on isolated populations.
 The two groups had a mean *F*~ST~ of 0.013.
 We detected 47 SNPs with skewed allele frequencies across 24 contigs in the draft genome with BayeScan (Figure 2).
 The contigs containing these SNPs had a total of 3--36 SNPs, and all 47 of the detected SNPs had positive α values, suggesting diversifying selection (Table 4).